Sunday Bolognese (Primal, Gluten-Free)

 Prepare the soffritto.
 Finely chop carrots, celery, garlic, and onion in a food processor.
 Heat olive oil in a Dutch oven over medium heat.
 Add vegetables, a generous pinch of salt, and turn heat to medium-low.
 Sauté slowly, without browning, for 30-40 minutes or until vegetables are very soft with concentrated flavor.

 Add the meat.
-Add chicken and pork to vegetables, with the mace, cooking slowly, breaking the meat up as it sautes, just until color is gone.
+Add chicken and pork to vegetables, with the mace and fennel seeds, cooking slowly, breaking the meat up as it sautes, just until color is gone.